etineh/etineh/README.md

 - 💬 <b>Ask me about<b>: <br> **Kotlin, Java, Dart, Swift (basic), Android SDK, Jetpack Compose, KMP, Room, SQL, Spring Boot, Node.js, RESTful APIs, GitHub Actions, Firebase (Auth, Firestore, FCM, Realtime DB), MongoDB, Retrofit, Clean Architecture, Mobile Security, CI/CD, JUnit, Agile, Docker (basic), AWS.**

-- 📫 How to reach me <br>  **I am open for collaboration, team work and jobs.
-You can reach me on etine4real@gmail.com**
+- 📫 How to reach me <br> I am open for collaboration, team work and jobs.
+You can reach me on  **etine4real@gmail.com**

 -  <b>⚡ Fun Fact</b> <br>
-<strong>I started my coding journey as a web developer — from HTML, CSS, and JavaScript to React and Node.js(backend).
+<div>I started my coding journey as a web developer — from HTML, CSS, and JavaScript to React and Node.js(backend).
 One day, I was assigned a mobile development task.
 At first, I didn’t want to accept it, but I took up the challenge — and I delivered!
 That single experience made me fall in love with mobile app development even more.
-I kept growing in it, and today, I focus mainly on mobile development.</strong>
+I kept growing in it, and today, I focus mainly on mobile development.</div>

 ---